seanwevans/TypeCrypt/README.md

 This flips conventional cryptography on its head: instead of using values to unlock data, you must *satisfy a type* to access it.

 Each implementation derives a symmetric key directly from a `Type` using the `keyFromType` function.
-Haskell still maps each constructor to a fixed 32‑byte key, while the Rust branch now hashes a canonical byte encoding of the type with SHA‑256.
+Both the Haskell and Rust branches now hash a canonical byte encoding of the type with SHA‑256.
 Data is encrypted with ChaCha20‑Poly1305 and the `encrypt` function prepends a random nonce to the ciphertext.  `decrypt` verifies that a provided `Value` matches the expected `Type` before attempting to decrypt.
 Although the key derivation is still simplistic and **not** ready for real use, it demonstrates the idea of tying access to type satisfaction.

 ## Development Workflow